 During the course of training, the trainee and the PTO will maintain a journal on their activities while handling calls for service.
-The trainee will refer to the matrix cells in journal entries and throughout the training program to ensure he or she is learning the appropriate skills and achieving the outcomes required.
-During the Mid-Term and Final Evaluations, the PTEs (see Chapter 3) will evaluate the trainee using the learning matrix outcomes (see Chapters 6 and 9.)
+The trainee will refer to the matrix cells in journal entries and throughout the training program to ensure he or she is learning the appropriate skills and achieving the outcomes During the Mid-Term and Final required.
+Evaluations, Police Training Officers acting as Evaluators (called PTEs) will evaluate the trainee using the learning matrix outcomes (see Chapters 5 each cell of the learning matrix and 8.) contains required skills, police procedures, responsibilities, and learning outcomes the learning matrix

-learning matrix

-contains required skills,

-police procedures,

-responsibilities,

-and learning

-outcomes